Overview

 6

-*Outside Manager fees are applied to the account value as of the end of the previous quarter.
-When an Outside
+*Outside Manager fees are applied to the account value as of the end of the previous billing period.
+When an

-Manager is used, both Brooklyn FI and the Outside Manager will debit the Client’s account for their own portion
+Outside Manager is used, both Brooklyn FI and the Outside Manager will debit the Client’s account for their own

 Accounts initiated or terminated during a calendar quarter will be charged a pro-rated fee based on the amount